ganeshba5/gccrm/scripts/SETUP_ADMIN.md

 ### "Permission denied" (still)

 - Make sure you're using `firebase-admin.js` (not `firebase-node.js`)
-- Verify the service account key is for the correct project
+- Verify the service account key is for the correct project (check the warning message when running scripts)
 - Check that `firebase-admin` package is installed: `npm list firebase-admin`

+### "Project ID mismatch" warning

+If you see a warning about project ID mismatch:
+- Your service account key is for a different project than your `.env` file
+- Download a new service account key from the Firebase Console for the project specified in `VITE_FIREBASE_PROJECT_ID`
+- Replace `scripts/serviceAccountKey.json` with the new key